moby/moby/docs/sources/articles/networking.md

     physical interfaces with which this name could collide.

-4. Give the container's `eth0` a new IP address from within the bridge's range of network addresses, and set its default route to the IP address that the Docker host owns on the bridge.
+4. Give the container's `eth0` a new IP address from within the bridge's range of network addresses, potentially restricted by the `--ip` run flag, and set its default route to the IP address that the Docker host owns on the bridge.

 With these steps complete, the container now possesses an `eth0` (virtual) network card and will find itself able to communicate with